Information for Relatives of a Deceased Class Member

 Back To Top -

-What are acceptable documents to establish the deceased Class Member’s legal representative?
+What are acceptable documents to establish the Deceased Class Member’s legal representative?

 The specific documents can vary from state to state.
 Generally, documents are issued by a court or a state law process that identify the legal representative, executor, personal representative or administrator of the estate of the deceased.
 In this Settlement, Counsel are working with the Court to determine what specific documents will be accepted pursuant to a Probate Plan.
 Once that Probate Plan is approved by the Court, a list of acceptable documentation will be made available.